Celebrating the Annunciation and Incarnation

 if all professors at “Catholic” universities accepted that freedom is found in the Truth of Christ,

-if all “Catholic” politicians protected the pre-born,
+if all “Catholic” politicians protected the most basic right - the right to life,

 if all parents took an active role in teaching the faith to their children,